b-alidra/ionic-lychee/README.md

 [Ionic](http://ionicframework.com/) is the open source HTML5 Mobile Framework for building amazing, cross-platform hybrid native apps and mobile websites with HTML, JavaScript, and CSS.
 If you know how to build or design websites, you will be able to build a real mobile app with Ionic!

 #### This project
-This app is only a "viewer" for now.
+This app allows you to:
-Connect to your Lychee server and visualize your photos.
+ - Connect to your Lychee server and visualize your photos
+ - Login
+ - Create albums
+ - Upload photos

 #### Live test on your device
 In case you don't know, Ionic View mobile app is the simplest way to test an ionic app.
 Download it here http://view.ionic.io/